What does COMPASS do?

-We have teamed up with Kidney Care UK and Shift.ms to conduct a research trial to evaluate the benefits of COMPASS for people with kidney disease and MS. Find out more under the News tab.
+We have teamed up with Kidney Care UK, MS Society and Shift.ms to conduct a research trial to evaluate the benefits of COMPASS for people with kidney disease and MS. Find out more under the News tab.

 We also plan to roll it out in further services during the next pilot research phase.